gudzpoz/luajava/docs/api.md

 To proxy calls to Java, we treat all missing fields, such as `obj.method`, `obj.notAField`, `obj.whatever` as a possible method call.
 The real resolution starts only after you supply the parameters.

-The side-effect of this is that a missing field is never `nil` but always a possible `function` call, so don't depend on this.
+The side effect of this is that a missing field is never `nil` but always a possible `function` call, so don't depend on this.

 ```lua
 assert(type(jobject.notAField) == 'function')